hmrc/agents-external-stubs/README.md

     sbt run

-It should then be listening on ports 9009 and 8500
+It should then be listening on port 9009 and others

     browse http://localhost:9009/